Wipe all outputs from this notebook

 [14 7 13]]

-Loosely, the left matrix as propagation of an impulse in across the response subsystem (coupling of dynamical variables to the driver.
-Tells us about the dependence of response variables on earlier values
+Loosely, the left matrix represents the propagation of an impulse in across the response subsystem (coupling of dynamical variables to the driver.
+This tells us about the dependence of response variables on earlier values

 a_response = np.array([[4, 1], [1, 2]]).T